 Author | Journalist

 Welcome to my website, where I detail all of my accomplishments and none of my failings.
-To get a sense of the latter, you can read my forthcoming book, Life Reimagined: The Science, Art, and Opportunity of Midlife, which will be published by Riverhead Books in March 2016.
+To get a sense of the latter, you can read my latest book, Life Reimagined: The Science, Art, and Opportunity of Midlife, which was published by Riverhead Books in March 2016.
 The book sprung from my own midlife crisis (or so I thought), and chronicles my deep and often inelegant dive into the research to discover how to thrive at midlife.
 My previous book, Fingerprints of God: The Search for the Science of Spirituality, was also borne of a crisis – this one, a spiritual crisis.
 Fingerprints, which Riverhead published in 2009, was my attempt to answer the questions: Is there more than this? – and, even more ambitiously: Is there any evidence of God?

 Aside from these forays into book writing, most of my career has been spent in journalism: nearly 20 years at National Public Radio, and before that, more than a decade at The Christian Science Monitor.